The Product Regulation and Liability Review: Portugal

 - that the product was neither manufactured by it for sale or any form of distribution for economic purpose nor manufactured or distributed by it in the course of its business;

 - that the defect is due to compliance of the product with mandatory regulations issued by the public authorities;

 - that the state of scientific and technical knowledge at the time when it put the product into circulation was not such as to enable the existence of the defect to be discovered; and

 - that, in the case of a component of a product, the defect is attributable to the design of the product in which the component has been fitted or to the instructions given by the manufacturer of the product.

-- although, having contributed to the damaged caused by the defective product, the damaged party did not act with intent, recklessly or with serious negligence; or
+- although, having contributed to the damage caused by the defective product, the damaged party did not act with intent, recklessly or with serious negligence; or

-- the fault that contributed to the damage was of a third party.
+- the fault that contributed to the damage was that of a third party.

 Should there be such a contributory fault by the damaged party, the court (or other authority hearing the case) may, taking into consideration the circumstances of the case, either:

-- determine the full indemnification of the damages (if contribution or fault of the damaged party was not relevant when compared to the defect of the product); or
+- determine the full indemnification of the damages (if contribution or fault of the damaged party was not relevant when compared with the defect of the product); or

 There are also certain situations that are not mentioned in the Product Liability Law but that could constitute defences available to the manufacturer.
 In particular, when a person has assumed the risk of using a defective product despite having been made aware of its defectiveness, the manufacturer should not be held liable for the damages caused by the product.
 In addition, it is currently understood that the force majeure defence is available to a manufacturer of defective products and that his or her liability may be reduced or even excluded as a consequence of this.